enricllagostera/SensingGestures/README.md

 * If coordinates are attached to touch position on the phone screen, then gestures will be more similar to drawings on that surface.
 * If you use magnetic fields as coordinates, then it will detect specific movements in relation to Earth's magnetic field or a close-by magnet.

 This tool was developed and used in the [Red Dirt](https://github.com/enricllagostera/RedDirt/) game project.
+You can find a more [detailed discussion of this tool's design and process over here](https://github.com/enricllagostera/SensingGestures/wiki/Discussion).

 ## Features